pingcap/docs-dm/en/manage-replication-tasks.md

 > **Note:**
 >
 > The interactive mode does not support Bash features.
-For example, you need to directly pass string flags instead of passing them in quotation marks.
+For example, you need to directly pass string flags instead of passing them in quotes.

 ### dmctl help